-Watch Giant Alligator In Lakeland, Florida Stirs Controversy Due To Size, Speed And Onlookers, Is Alligator Real?
+Watch: Giant Alligator In Lakeland, Florida Stirs Controversy Due To Size, Speed, And Onlookers, Is Alligator Real?
 [Video]

-A giant alligator caught on video in Lakeland, Florida over the weekend is stirring controversy.
-The alligator was filmed crossing the Circle B Bar Reserve, in Polk County, while onlookers videotaped the event and took photos.
-The people present as the alligator slowly strolled by just feet away has caused many who have watched the video alarm, as well as doubts regarding the alligator’s authenticity.
+A giant alligator caught on video in Lakeland, Florida, over the weekend is stirring controversy.
+The alligator was filmed crossing the Circle B Bar Reserve in Polk County while onlookers videotaped the event and took photos.
+The people present as the alligator slowly strolled by just a few feet away caused many who have watched the video alarm, as well as doubts regarding the alligator’s authenticity.
 The size of the alligator is drawing attention as it resembles a prehistoric beast or even dinosaur.

-You may watch the video as it was filmed by Kim Joiner and originally shared on the Reserve’s Facebook group in the player above.
-You may see the original post as shared on Facebook below.
+You can watch the video as it was filmed by Kim Joiner and originally shared on the Reserve’s Facebook group in the player above.
+You may see the original post as shared on Facebook here.

-The Circle B Bar Reserve located in Lakeland, Florida, features several hiking paths including the Alligator Alley trail where it isn’t uncommon to spot alligators crossing.
-The trail is unpaved and extends to Lake Hancock where many alligators reside.
+The Circle B Bar Reserve located in Lakeland, Florida, features several hiking paths, including the Alligator Alley trail, where it isn’t uncommon to spot alligators crossing.
+The trail is unpaved and extends to Lake Hancock, where many alligators reside.
 You may watch more videos of alligators spotted at Lake Hancock below.
 For those familiar with Florida’s alligators, the Sunday visitor, known to locals as “Humpback,” is an unusually large alligator.
 According to the Polk County Environmental Lands Program, Circle B visitors are not permitted to bring pets to the reserve.
 It’s understandable that such a large population of alligators pose a serious threat to pets.

-According to the Florida Fish and Wildlife Conservation Commission (FWC), Lake Hancock is one of the locations where regulated, alligator hunting takes place.
+According to the Florida Fish and Wildlife Conservation Commission (FWC), Lake Hancock is one of the locations where regulated alligator hunting takes place.
 You may see a video from the 2013 alligator hunt at Lake Hancock below.
-The FWC provides a resource guide to avoid being bitten by Florida alligators It points out that small children should never be near alligators and it is illegal in the state of Florida to feed alligators as this causes them to lose their natural fear and intimidation of people.
+The FWC provides a resource guide to avoid being bitten by Florida alligators.
+It points out that small children should never be near alligators, and it is illegal in the state of Florida to feed alligators as this causes them to lose their natural fear and intimidation of people.
 It is unclear whether the Circle B giant alligator has been previously fed by humans and therefore was unfazed by the human onlookers.

-As more photos and videos featuring the giant alligator are shared on social media, some are expressing concerns that the alligator will be hunted down, trapped and killed.
-Others are questioning whether the alligator is real due to its size, speed at which it slowly crossed the path and the fact that onlookers were calmly poised with cameras filming the creature without any signs of fear, panic or trepidation.
+As more photos and videos featuring the giant alligator are shared on social media, some are expressing concerns that the alligator will be hunted down, trapped, and killed.
+Others are questioning whether the alligator is real due to its size, the speed at which it slowly crossed the path, and the fact that onlookers were calmly poised with cameras filming the creature without any signs of fear, panic, or trepidation.

 A5 FL must-see: gators like this spotted yesterday at Circle B Bar Reserve in Lakeland by Kristi B: https://t.co/rmG8h457oh #FLTravelChat pic.twitter.com/LacPny5hEW